Prime Rate

 Credits: $120 dining credit, $120 Uber credit

 Yes, the annual fee is steep.
 But the credits offset most of it if you use them.
 The 4X on dining and groceries is unmatched for food-focused travelers.
+American Express Membership Rewards points transfer to over 20 airline and hotel partners including Delta SkyMiles, British Airways Avios, and Marriott Bonvoy.
+According to The Points Guy’s Membership Rewards valuation, Amex points are worth approximately 2.0 cents each when transferred to premium partners.

-This card makes sense if you spend $400+ monthly on dining and groceries, and you actually use the credits.
+This credit card makes sense if you spend $400+ monthly on dining and groceries, and you actually use the credits.

 Best for: Food lovers who travel occasionally